Notice - ONTARIO SECURITIES COMMISSION and TAYLOR CARR, File No. 2026-3

 News provided byOntario Securities Commission

 TORONTO, Feb.
-23, 2026 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a Settlement Agreement entered into by the Ontario Securities Commission and Taylor Carr in the above-named matter.
+25, 2026 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Ontario Securities Commission and Taylor Carr in the above-named matter.

-A copy of the Notice of Hearing dated February 23, 2026, and the Application for Enforcement Proceeding dated February 12, 2026, are available at capitalmarketstribunal.ca
+A copy of the Order dated February 25, 2026, Settlement Agreement dated February 10, 2026, and Oral Reasons for Approval of a Settlement dated February 25, 2026 are available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat